Privacy Policy

 1. What Epilog is

 Epilog is a seizure diary and care coordination app for people managing epilepsy and other chronic conditions.
-It includes event tracking, medication history, appointment records, contact directories, financial tracking, downloadable reports, and optional Google Drive backup.
+It includes event tracking, medication history, appointment records, contact directories, financial tracking, downloadable reports, and private server sync.

 2. Plain-language summary

-The main account information handled centrally is the sign-in information needed to let you log in with Google and identify your session.
+The main account information handled centrally is the email/password sign-in information needed to identify your private family account.

 3. What the Epilog team can and cannot access

-Epilog is designed so the site operator does not centrally receive or store your private medical diary data.
-That includes seizure records, medication history, appointments, care contacts, personal notes, uploaded photos, uploaded videos, uploaded documents, and financial tracking that you enter into the app.
+Epilog now keeps a private server copy of diary data for the restricted family deployment.
+That includes seizure records, medication history, appointments, care contacts, personal notes, documents, and financial tracking that you enter into the app.

 This does not mean no technology risk exists anywhere.
-It means Epilog is built so your private records are not intentionally stored in a place run by the site operator.
+It means Epilog is built so your private records are not open to public users or used for public research collection.

 4. Where your private records are stored